steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 ## Cell Culture Lab

-We have 3 Cell Culture Rooms, that are GMO Class I classified. <br>
+We have 3 Cell Culture Rooms, that are GMO Class I classified.
 Two romms at level 4 - room A401-122 and A401-123 and one Cell Culture room at J J101-120.

 You must be instructed in workflow and GMO rules before you can work in